bobluppes/graaf/README.md

 # About

+Graph is an abstract data type that is widely used in computer science.
+It is a collection of vertices (nodes) and edges that connect these vertices.
+Graphs are used to model many real-world problems, such as social networks, road networks, and computer networks.
+As such, graph algorithms are used in many applications, including route planning, network analysis, and data mining.

+Graaf is created with the goal of providing a lightweight, header-only graph library that is easy to use and extend.
+It is designed as a lightweight alternative to the [Boost Graph Library (BGL)](https://www.boost.org/doc/libs/1_82_0/libs/graph/doc/index.html).
+Graaf is written in modern C++20 and is designed with generality in mind.
+As such, it can be used to store any user-defined vertex and edge class.

+# How to use Graaf

 Using the Graaf library is easy!
 Specializations are provided for a `directed_graph` as well as for `undirected_graph`.
 To create your first graph: